Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Numerical implementation

-As mentioned, the method calculates the emission using data from only two neighbouring time steps for each particle, and there is thus no interference between radiation from different time steps.
-We however argued that this can be neglected for laser-plasma interaction problems where we expect the radiation reaction force to be of importance.
+As mentioned, the method calculates the emission using data from only two neighbouring time steps for each particle.
+Thus, there is no interference between radiation from different time steps.
+However, we argued that this interference can be neglected for laser-plasma interaction problems in regimes where the radiation reaction force is of importance.

-The method uses classical expressions for radiation and is not valid in the extreme cases where a full QED treatment is needed, i.e. cases where the quantum parameter $\chi$ is close to or more than $1$ \cite{Lobet2013,ridgers2014modelling}.
-It still has a very large span of validity with $\chi < 1$ for laser intensities up to $10^{24} W/cm^2$.
-This opens for applications in simulations of forthcoming high intensity laser systems.
+The method uses the classical expression for radiation emission and is therefore not valid in the extreme case where a full QED treatment is needed, i.e. cases where the quantum parameter $\chi$ is close to or more than $1$. \cite{Lobet2013,ridgers2014modelling} It still has a very large span of validity with $\chi < 1$ for laser intensities up to $10^{24} \, \mathrm{W/cm}^2$.
+This means that the method can be used in simulations of forthcoming high intensity laser systems.